 So, it's safe to say that Eliquis and other medications should never be taken after they've expired, and should instead be properly disposed of.

-By properly storing your supply of Eliquis, you can help ensure that it remains pure, safe and effective throughout its shelf life.
+By properly storing your Eliquis dosage, you can help ensure that it remains pure, safe and effective throughout its shelf life.
 You can follow these guidelines to ensure you are storing Eliquis safely:

 Even if your medication isn't yet expired, never use it if it exhibits signs of degradation and/or contamination.
 These include:

 For more information on how you should store your supply of Eliquis, MyDrugCenter offers an informative Eliquis blog with articles that go in-depth into the benefits of Eliquis.
 Your pharmacist may also be able to offer advice that's specifically tailored to your local environment.
 When you are ready to fill your prescription, head to an online Canadian pharmacy such as MyDrugCenter for low prices and fast delivery.